 Author: Christian Knoeller

 Summary: In this article, Christian Knoeller describes a metaphor writing assignment that offers an effective alternative to instructional materials that present writing processes in overly simple and mechanical ways.
 Knoeller argues that metaphor enables examinations of how we compose and revise, how we go beyond static processes, and how we become more of who we are through writing.
 The article includes student and teacher excerpts of extended metaphorical writing that illustrate these ideas.
 Point of use for this resource may include planning/design of a longitudinal professional development partnership or the facilitation of any writing session using Knoeller’s metaphor writing assignment.
-For teachers of writing, this article provides evidence of the impact that the exercise–and metaphor as a mode for analysis–can have on writers from middle school through college and beyond.
+For teachers of writing, this article provides evidence of the impact of this exercise and the use of metaphor as a mode for analysis for writers from middle school through college and beyond.

 Original Date of Publication: 2004

 The writing process model, as conventional wisdom currently holds, has precipitated worthwhile innovations in English teaching in the decades since its inception, encouraging among other things the extensive use of collaborative activities such as peer response groups.
 Historically, however, instructional materials and classroom practices designed to “teach” the writing process have tended to oversimplify things, all too often offering prescriptive procedures—or even exercises—in place of reflective practice.
 One of our highest aims as teachers of writing is arguably to help students develop a more complex and flexible concept of their own writing processes.
 I believe that student writers ultimately stand to gain much from examining how they write and revise.
 Ideally such reflections will yield a fuller understanding of writing processes generally.
 There are, of course, a variety of ways to achieve this.